Walrider/gc-transform/README.md

 Currently only Texas SPCS projection available.
 Feel free to add more to config file(proj4js format).

 For proper functioning of the app you need to have:
-1. Formatted CSV file to import
+1. Formatted CSV file to import(you can find test one in root of the project(events.csv))
 2. Google Developers Console API key

 Instructions: